 If you’re considering Doctor of Nursing Practice programs that are close to home, our all-online program is a good match.
 Students from across the country are invited to apply and complete their coursework without needing to travel.

 Personalized Approach to Clinical Practice Hours

-The program requires 30 credit hours of DNP coursework.
-All courses are offered online.
-Students are required to complete a minimum of 1,000 clinical contact hours.
-This may include clinical hours taken during the student’s Master’s program not to exceed 500 hours.
+Students are required to complete a minimum of 1,000 clinical contact hours, which may include clinical hours taken during the student’s Master’s program (not to exceed 500 hours).
 Clinical practice hours are individualized to assist the DNP student in meeting doctoral competencies.
-Hours may be completed at the student’s place of employment as long as the experiences differ from their work assignments and they do not receive any monetary compensation.
+Hours may also be completed at the student’s place of employment as long as the experiences differ from their work assignments and they do not receive monetary compensation.